Skip to main content

 Techno-economic evaluation: Industrial waste heat export using heat pumps

-Experimental establishment and characterization of a molten salt based thermal energy storage systems for industrial process heating
+Experimental characterization of a molten salt based thermal energy storage systems for industrial process heating

 Quantifying Energy Recovery Potential from Organic Food Waste in Food Processing Facilities